Categories of Special Interest

 1825 - 1830

 Terraced two-bay three-storey house over exposed basement, built c.1828.
-One of pair.
+One of terrace of three.
 Now in multiple occupancy.
-M-profile slate roof hidden behind parapet wall having granite coping and two shared stepped brick chimneystacks with brick coping and clay pots.
-Replacement uPVC rainwater goods.
-Red brick walls laid in Flemish bond to painted granite plinth course and rendered basement walls.
-Gauged brick flat-arched window openings, rendered reveals, painted granite sills, having decorative cast-iron balconettes to first floor and wrought-iron window guards to second floor, with replacement uPVC windows throughout.
-Round-headed door opening formed in brick with moulded painted masonry surround, and having replacement timber panelled door flanked by slender pilasters and over-sized scrolled console brackets supporting lintel cornice with spoked timber fanlight.
-Door opens onto granite platform and two steps, bridging basement area and enclosed by replacement railing also enclosing basement area.
+M-profile slate roof hidden behind parapet wall with granite coping and pair of stepped brick chimneystacks to party walls with clay pots.
+Red brick walls, partially tinted, laid in Flemish bond to granite plinth course over rendered basement.
+Gauged brick flat-arched window openings, rendered reveals, painted granite sills and one-over-one pane timber sliding sash windows.
+Gauged brick round-headed door opening with painted masonry surround and painted timber doorcase.
+Replacement timber panelled door flanked by Doric pilasters supporting lintel cornice and plain fanlight.
+Door opens onto granite paved platform, bridging basement area, with cast-iron bootscraper and two granite steps onto street.
+Platform enclosed by original iron railing to west, replacement to east with cast-iron corner posts and iron railing set on painted granite plinth wall enclosing basement area.